-Kellman, P.J, Mnookin, J.L., Erlikhman, G., Garrigan, P., Ghose, T., Mettler, E., Charlton, D., and Dror, I. E. (in Press).
+Kellman, P.J, Mnookin, J.L., Erlikhman, G., Garrigan, P., Ghose, T., Mettler, E., Charlton, D., and Dror, I. E. (2014).
 Forensic Comparison and Matching of Fingerprints: Using Quantitative Image Measures for Estimating Error Rates through Understanding and Predicting Difficulty.
-PLOS ONE.
+PLoS ONE 9(5), e94617.

 Stoel, R.D., Berger, C.E.H., Kerkhoff, W., Mattijssen, E.J.A.T. & Dror, I.E. (in press).
 Minimizing contextual bias in forensic casework.
 In M. Hickman and K. Strom (Eds.), Forensic Science and the Administration of Justice.
 SAGE Publishing.